See It in Action

 Longitudinal mixed-methods study of burnout and attrition risk among doctoral students using clinical psychological measures (PHQ-9, Maslach Burnout Inventory).
 Greater-than-minimal psychological risk, certificate of confidentiality, 6-month follow-up.
 Full Board required.

 These are fictional study examples created for demonstration purposes only.
-They are not real IRB submissions.
 Names, institutions, and study details are illustrative.
 Always consult your institution's IRB office before submitting any actual research protocol.